 Badass: His first major action in the first game is to walk into a monster-infested castle by himself (this is before he gains any of his dragon forms, by the way), head straight to the throne room, and beat the crap out of the boss monster, thus freeing the town.
-And things just go up from there.
+Things only go up from there.

 Fate Worse Than Death: Myria sends Ryu into one in The Dragon Warrior: the dimension of the Soul Eaters, who would slowly nack at his soul for all eternity, with him still conscious and unable to die.

-Fusion Dance: Agni, the most power dragon transformation, has the entire party melding together into one being.
+Fusion Dance: Agni, the most powerful dragon transformation, has the entire party melding together into one being.
 It can singlehandedly take on Myria.

 Guide Dang It: How to get most of Ryu's dragon transformation sets require having certain equipments with him, all of which are well-hidden all over the world map.
 There's no in-game mention of even what items one needs.